dddrrreee/cs140e-22win/labs/15-fat32/README.md

 ***NOTE: Make sure you start with the [PRELAB](PRELAB.md)!***
 ***NOTE: There is also a [FAT32 cheatsheet](./fat32-cheat-sheet.md)!***

+***The first thing you do***:
+  - Run `my-install staff-binary/1-mbr.bin` --- it looks like the driver we have doesnt' work with some of the SD cards we gave out.
+(It works with the cheap slow ones, but not the faster SanDisks.)

 We will do a fancy hello world:
   1. Write a simple read-only file system that can read from your SD card.
   2. Use it to read in a `hello-fixed.bin` from last lab.